jscaffrey/addtheproxy/README.md

 2. Replace the image of the library and replace the file name on line 25 of index.html.
 3. Update the ``alt`` text for the image on line 25 of index.html
 4. Set your institution name on line 20 of index.html
 5. (Optional) Change the name of the tool (line 19 of index.html, directory name) and button name (line 31) to whatever works for your institution.
-Examples of names used include "The Great Prepender" (Simmons College, "Proxy Builder" (Towson University), and "Link Builder" (Loyola Notre Dame Library).
+Examples of names used include "The Great Prepender" (Simmons College, "Proxy Builder" (Towson University), and "LNDL Link Creator" (Loyola Notre Dame Library).

 Dependencies
 --------------------------------------